jlr7245/portal/README.md

 - Yarn or NPM

 1. Set up the database by running `yarn db:setup`.
 This creates a database named `jsilv_patientportal`.
 2. Run `yarn makeenv`.
 This makes a `.env` file from `.env.template`.
 You'll fill in the values: whatever port you want to run the backend on, and a secret key (this can be just a string of gibberish.
 Keysmash away!).
+You'll also want keys for the Imgur API and the Google Maps API.
 3. You can run the app with the frontend decoupled from the backend, or with the backend serving the frontend.
 The functionality is the same.
     - For the former: Run `yarn start:portal`, and in a separate terminal window, `yarn start:server`.
 You'll be able to access the app at `http://localhost:1234`.
     - For the latter: Run `yarn start:production`.
 You'll be able to access the app at `http://localhost:3000`.
 4. To seed the database, run `yarn db:seed`.
 This creates a number of users who have registered and have appointment times, and one user who is the admin.
-You can log in as the admin with the username / password pair `chewbacca` / `mlfalcon`.
+You can log in as the admin with the username / password pair `chewbacca` / `milfalcon`.
 5. Use the interface to your heart's content.
 6. Clean up by running `yarn db:clean`.
 This will delete the patient portal database.